Our business operations and organisaton structure

 We have previously conducted a risk assessment of our purchasing activities seeking to identify, by location and industry, where we consider the potential risks of modern slavery to be the highest in our supply chain.
 This increased our understanding of the potential risk areas and assisted us in strengthening our oversight and procedures.
 Our risk assessment identified 4 industries that pose a higher risk of modern slavery for Vesuvius;

 Our modern slavery risk assessment is reviewed regularly to update for business changes and input from across our business.
 As part of this review, we reconsider our assessment of the higher risk industries for Vesuvius.
-Our current assessment remains consistent with the understanding established in the initial risk assessment conducted in 2016.
+Our latest assessment remains consistent with the initial risk assessment performed six years ago.
+During this time, we have conducted several risk assessments and reviews to identify any emerging risks related to modern slavery.
+As a result of growing concerns over forced labour, Group Procurement has increased its focus on looking for evidence of child and forced labour.

-A Group-wide modern slavery training programme targeting senior purchasing employees to raise awareness of the issues, was previously launched, briefing management on the different types of human rights abuses, higher risk industries for Vesuvius and providing them with information to assist them in identifying the warning signs of slavery and human trafficking.
+A Group-wide modern slavery training programme targeting senior purchasing employees, aimed at raising awareness of the issues, was previously launched, briefing management on the different types of human rights abuses, higher risk industries for Vesuvius and providing them with information to assist them in identifying the warning signs of slavery and human trafficking.
 Since 2017 we have utilised an online training course to supplement this initial awareness training.
 Supplier facing employees are enrolled into the online training which covers our policies on human rights, industry sector risks, key warning signs, ‘red flags’, supplier on-boarding protocols and instructions on how to escalate concerns.
-In addition, our ongoing programme of compliance training given to management globally includes Modern Slavery risks and red flags, with management requested to disseminate this information to their teams.
+In addition, our ongoing programme of compliance training, given to management globally, includes Modern Slavery risks and red flags, with management requested to disseminate this information to their teams.
+No modern slavery reports have been received by either Compliance through Speak Up or the HSE function during the period.

-During 2020, we aim to review, refine and assess the effectiveness of our Modern Slavery risk assessment through country specific deep-dive assesments, in the identified higher risk jurisdictions.
-This country-focused review will be conducted with assistance from Group Purchasing and local purchasing teams.
+During 2023, we aim to review, refine and assess the effectiveness of our Modern Slavery Risk Assessment through country and product specific deep-dive assessments.
+We will also continue engaging with an external supplier rating agency with an initial focus on those in the identified higher risk jurisdictions or categories.
+This review will be conducted with assistance from Group Purchasing and local purchasing teams.

 This statement and the actions taken apply to Vesuvius plc and its subsidiaries, the specific UK entities that meet the reporting threshold are noted below;